Mandawar, Uttar Pradesh

 Mandawar is a town and a nagar panchayat city in Bijnor district in the Indian state of Uttar Pradesh.
-It is a green area near the holy river Ganges.
+It is a green area near the Ganges.
 Most residents are farmers.
-It is known for its roses.
+The area was known for rose cultivation in the past but in recent decades farmers have switched to sugar cane production because of government incentives.
+There are also a lot of mango orchards around Mandawar.
+People engage in cultivation and harvest of mangoes during the summer months.